JulienMoehlin/MULTILAYER_Docker/README.md

 </p>

 This is a docker version of MULTILAYER (tool for spatial transcriptomics analysis).

-You want more informations about MULTILAYER ?
+Do you want more informations about MULTILAYER ?
 Please visit [MULTILAYER's GitHub](https://github.com/SysFate/MULTILAYER).

 Versions of libraries :